colaisr/research_flow/docs/MASTER_PLAN.md

    - Dynamic variables: `{step_name}_output` for any previous step
    - Variable palette: Click-to-insert UI showing all available variables
    - Validation: Checks variable references on save/reorder
-5. **Publishing Flexibility**:
+5. **Summary Step**:
-   - Any step can be marked as publishable to Telegram
+   - Any step can be marked as the Summary step (produces final output)
-   - No special "Merge" step type - users create their own final steps
+   - Summary can be exported via multiple output handlers (Telegram, email, webhook, file)
-   - If multiple steps are publishable, only the last one is published (with warning)
+   - If multiple steps are marked as summary, only the last one is used (with warning)
+   - Summary format is configurable per analysis

 **Access Control:**
 - **System Pipelines**: Read-only for regular users (can duplicate, can't edit)